 As a homeowner, it isn’t a legal requirement to have a Gas Safety certificate, however we do advise that all of your gas appliances are checked and serviced every year by a suitably qualified engineer.
 This could help to prevent accidental carbon monoxide poisoning and ensure that your boiler continues to perform as economically as possible.
 However manufacturers may insist on a service each year to keep a warranty valid.

 If you’re a landlord, you’ll need to keep your records up to date.
 Landlords must have a gas safety check carried out annually.
 After the check, a certificate should be issued to state that the appliance has been tested and is safe.
 This test shouldn’t just be completed on a boiler, but on every gas appliance in the property, including gas cookers.
 Once the check is over, the engineer should provide a record that shows:

 The record should be passed on to the property’s tenant instead of being kept by the landlord.
 It must be provided within 28 days of the safety check.

-If you want to sell your house but you can’t find your boiler certificate, don’t panic.
-It isn’t a legal requirement to provide a Gas Safety certificate when you sell the property.
+If you want to sell your house but you can’t find your gas safe certificate, don’t panic.
 However, you may run into issues if the potential buyer requests a copy of the certificate.
 They may even choose to pull out of the sale if one isn’t provided.
-While this is unlikely, you may want to get a replacement gas certificate just in case.
-Continue reading to find out how to get a replacement.
+While this is unlikely, you may want to get a replacement gas safe certificate just in case.

 As a landlord, if you’re renting the property out, you will need to provide a certificate that’s dated within the last 12 months.
 This is a regulation under the Gas Safety Regulations 1998.